itorly/react-study/Learn-React/Escape Haches/src/4.You Might Not Need an Effect/4.1.How to remove unnecessary Effects/4.1.2.Caching expensive calculations/Caching expensive calculations.md

   // ...
 }
 ```
+This tells React that you don’t want the inner function to re-run unless either todos or filter have changed.
+ React will remember the return value of getFilteredTodos() during the initial render.
+During the next renders, it will check if todos or filter are different.
+If they’re the same as last time, useMemo will return the last result it has stored.
+But if they are different, React will call the inner function again (and store its result).

 ## useMemo Compiler Note
 React Compiler can automatically memoize expensive calculations for you, eliminating the need for manual useMemo in many cases.